What is the effect of the current soaring heat index on construction businesses?

 Right to Refuse Work

 The Department of Labor and Employment (DOLE) released Advisory No. 17-2022, which allows workers to skip work on days with extreme heat.
-This advisory prioritizes the overall safety and health of workers, but it can significantly affect their income, which, often, often relies solely on the project at hand.
+This advisory prioritizes the overall safety and health of workers, but it can significantly affect their income, which, often, relies solely on the project at hand.
 Days missed are typically unpaid unless workers have available paid leave.

 To keep things fair, employers are encouraged to offer flexibility, but there is no strict requirement to do so.
 This puts pressure on both business owners and workers to find a middle ground—something that will keep the business running smoothly while the employees stay employed.